Azhovan/interview-kit/ReadMe.md

 - `docker exec -it dc-php-fpm bash -c "composer install && composer dump-autoload -o"`

 ### Run tests `(integration & unit)`
-Currently `13 tests, 19 assertions` are included. if you are **using** `Docker` to run application, first make sure you have ran above commands, and then run ` vendor/bin/phpunit tests` which runs both `unit` and `integration` tests.
+Currently `xx tests, xx assertions` are included. if you are **using** `Docker` to run application, first make sure you have ran above commands, and then run ` vendor/bin/phpunit tests` which runs both `unit` and `integration` tests.